DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The start of a new subsection.
 The student has been provided with a list of the upcoming topics to be covered in this section of the course.

 ---

+#### WEBKIT

+### Course Step Number: 398

+### Date Researched: 2025-08-05

+### Key Learnings:

+- **Browser Engines:** These are the underlying technologies that render HTML, CSS, and other web resources into a viewable webpage.
+- **Webkit:** An open-source browser engine used by Apple for Safari and its other products, which has also served as the basis for other modern browser engines.
+- **Vendor Prefixes:** A practice of adding a prefix to a CSS property (e.g., `-webkit-`) to ensure a new or experimental feature works in a specific browser engine.

+---